Fran Papapietro

 • Job growth, especially in the tech sector, is fueling buyers willing to pay over asking price.
 The unemployment rate in the San Jose-Sunnyvale-Santa Clara MSA was 2.7% compared to an unadjusted rate of 4.2% for California and 3.9% for the U.S.

-2018 Forecasts
+2018 FORECASTS

 According to California Association of Realtors’ Chief Economist, Leslie Appleton-Young, there are several factors to keep an eye through 2018: